HFI Flooring Inc: Companies’ Creditor Agreement Act

 On January 30, 2001, HFI was placed under a Company Creditor's Arrangement Act protective order, [CCAA], pending the submission of a reorganization plan to its creditors.
 A Court Order ("the Order") was granted by the Ontario Supreme Court, on January 30, 2001 under the CCAA, giving protection to HFI in order to continue the re-structuring of the Company.
-On February 1, 2001, the company said "HFI has mad a pro-active move and filed for court protection under the Companies’ Creditor Agreement Act ("CCAA").
+On February 1, 2001, the company said "HFI has made a pro-active move and filed for court protection under the Companies’ Creditor Agreement Act ("CCAA").
 This legislation allows HFI to carry on their regular business during the reorganization period.
 Uncooperative creditors of HFI during this period are prevented from disrupting our regular business.
 This is not a bankruptcy or a receivership, but allows HFI time to focus on getting back to our business of selling product."

 The assets of HFI were then sold to Domcor on March 26, 2001.